 Documentary evidence.
-A receipt is often the best evidence to prove the amount of an expense.
-A receipt, bill, or other documentary evidence is needed for all your lodging expenses unless, under an accountable plan, your employer pays you a per diem reimbursement of no more than the government rate in effect at that time and in that area.
+A receipt or bill is often the best evidence to prove the amount of an expense.
+Documentary evidence is needed for all your lodging expenses unless, under an accountable plan, your employer pays you a per diem reimbursement of no more than the government rate in effect at that time and in that area.
 It is also generally needed for any other expense of \$75 or more.